 Though only a fraction of the acreage of other national parks in Alaska (only 116.29 total acres), Sitka NHP contains a variety of habitat types.
 While walking the park’s Totem Trail, visitors can experience temperate rainforest, open meadow, the Indian River estuary, and various intertidal zones.
 By looking over one’s shoulder, the snow-streaked mountains indicate the ruggedness of Baranof Island.
 The area experiences a maritime climate with relatively heavy precipitation and moderate temperatures.
 Often shrouded in coastal clouds, the peaks and glaciers at high elevations are characteristic of Southeast Alaska.

-The park's plant life is in a temperate rainforest which includes a wet, closed-canopy forest with large Sitka spruce and Western hemlock trees.
-Some forested portions of the park landscape exhibit old growth characteristics, like multiple canopy layers with a variety of tree ages and sizes, downed wood, and a dense understory of shrubs.
-The non-forested areas of the park include the Indian River estuary and wetlands, the beach edge, and the historic Tlingit fort site which is a maintained grassy opening enclosed by the surrounding forest.
+The park's plant life is in a temperate rainforest that includes a wet, closed-canopy forest with large Sitka spruce and Western hemlock trees.
+Some forested portions of the park landscape exhibit old-growth forest characteristics, like multiple canopy layers with a variety of tree ages and sizes, downed wood, and a dense understory of shrubs.
+The non-forested areas of the park include the Indian River estuary and wetlands, the beach edge, and the historic Tlingit fort site, a maintained grassy opening enclosed by the surrounding forest.